 - Individual meetings for students who wish to talk with the Assistant Dean for Students to discuss a concern related to their learning or other aspects of their college experience

 The hospital cafeteria is open daily and offers a wide selection including hot food, sandwiches, a salad bar, snacks, desserts, and beverages.
 Students receive a 25% discount when they present their student ID card at the register.
 Student ID cards can be preloaded with monies for the purchase of food in the hospital cafeteria.
 Students can contact the Nutritional Services Department to register.

 The College of Nursing offers locker space.

 Off Campus Meal Plan

 Students have the opportunity to sign up for and use the Off Campus Meal Plan (OCMP).
-This meal plan allows students the ability to eat at a diverse number of restaurants close to the Crouse Hospital College of Nursing.
-Interested students may find out more information or order this plan by calling 888-211-6267.
+This meal plan allows students the ability to eat at a diverse number of restaurants very close to the college of nursing.

 Student parking is arranged through the Crouse Hospital parking garage staff on a semester basis.
 Parking options vary based on staff and student populations and the garage staff works diligently to provide the best option for students based on their schedules and availability.
 Discounted parking is available for those students able to car pool.

 Centro, the public transportation provider in our area, maintains regular and convenient bus service to and from the Hill area.
 Buses drop off and pick up at the corner of Irving and Waverly avenues, in front of the Marley Education Center.
 They also have a number of Park-N-Ride locations across Onondaga County.
 Schedules are available in the Irving lobby of the hospital.